Particular/docs.particular.net/servicecontrol/installation.md

  - servicecontrol/multi-transport-support
 ---

-The ServiceControl installation file consists of an embedded MSI bootstrapper EXE and an embedded MSI.
-The installation package includes a utility to install, upgrade, and remove ServiceControl services.
+Every component in the Particular Service Platform, including ServiceControl, needs to be [downloaded](https://particular.net/downloads) and installed.

+After installation, there is no ServiceControl instance running yet.
+These instances can be installed, upgraded, and removed by making use of the ServiceControl Management Utility.
 This utility is launched as the final step in the installation process and is also available via the Windows Start Menu.

 NOTE: A [community managed puppet module](https://forge.puppet.com/tragiccode/nservicebusservicecontrol) is available to install ServiceControl.